To learn more see: driving-pro.com/safe-positioning

 Climbing and crawler lanes.
 These are provided on some hills.
 Use this lane if you are driving a slow-moving vehicle or if there are vehicles behind you wishing to overtake.
 Be aware of the signs and road markings which indicate the lane is about to end.

-Cycle lanes.
-These are shown by road markings and signs.
+Cycle lanes and cycle tracks.
+Cycle lanes are shown by road markings and signs.
 You MUST NOT drive or park in a cycle lane marked by a solid white line during its times of operation.
 Do not drive or park in a cycle lane marked by a broken white line unless it is unavoidable.
 You MUST NOT park in any cycle lane whilst waiting restrictions apply.

 Bus lanes.
 These are shown by road markings and signs that indicate which (if any) other vehicles are permitted to use the bus lane.
 Unless otherwise indicated, you should not drive in a bus lane during its period of operation.
 You may enter a bus lane to stop, to load or unload where this is not prohibited.